 If you’re planning ahead and you have the time to wait for delivery, you can always get an e-sim card online before you visit.

 Sometimes you can arrange for the sim to be delivered to your home address, or you can arrange to pick it up when you arrive at the airport.
 At present, there is no option to do this with the local sim cards in Turkey.

 Now you know what to look for in a Turkish sim card, here is an overview of each plan available for tourists in Turkey.
 You can purchase these plans online before you visit, or you can pick them up from any of the network provider stores in Turkey.

-Note: due to the Turkish Lira exchange rate fluctuation, Turkcell and Vodafone have removed their prices from their website and prices vary from store to store.
-As of April 1st, 2023, we have seen prices anywhere from 350TL to 600TL, and you should scout around for the best deal.
+Note: due to the fluctuation of the Turkish Lira, Turkcell, and Vodafone have removed their prices from their website and prices vary from store to store.
+As of August 8th, 2023, we have seen prices anywhere from $25 USD to $28 USD, and you should scout around for the best deal.